 To make your Easy Homemade Teriyaki Sauce you will need a small or medium sized saucepan.

-First, add your soy sauce, brown sugar, honey and cider vinegar in a saucepan.
-Add your minced garlic, black pepper and ground ginger.
+Then, add your honey, your minced garlic, black pepper and ground ginger.

 On medium heat, bring the ingredients to a boil, whisking it occasionally.